Honors in Philosophy

-1. Do I need to be a member of the Honors College in order to graduate with honors in philosophy?
+- Do I need to be a member of the Interdisciplinary Honors Program in order to graduate with honors in philosophy?

 The Honors Thesis is more than a paper written for a class.
 In general, it is longer, better developed, and more sophisticated.
 It should be similar to a paper written by a first year graduate student.